microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 - **Connectivity**.
 Many simple devices just emit signals that indicate status and don't necessarily send out HTTP packets.
 Additionally, those devices that can create HTTP messages are unlikely to all use the same schema.
 It may be necessary to incorporate local field gateways to perform message translation and formatting.

 > ![Markus](media/PersonaMarkus.png)
-"Many devices are designed to be simple; they output signals indicating events that have occured, and they can receive signals that indicate commands to be performed.
-They might not be capable of translating this data into different formats for integration into an IoT solution; this process typically requires some auxiliary hardware and software."
+"Many devices are designed to be simple; they output signals indicating events that have occurred, and they can receive signals that indicate commands to be performed.
+They might not be capable of translating this data into different formats for integration into an IoT solution; this process typically requires some auxiliary hardware and/or software."

 ![cloud service solution based on web roles](media/01-cold-storage/physical-architecture-cloud-service.png)

 - **Resilience and reliability.** If an instance of the service fails, then any messages that it is processing might be lost.

+- **Scalability.** Event data might need to be handled in multiple ways, such as copying to cold storage, performing warm analysis and aggregation, or for raising alerts.
+If all of these tasks become the responsibility of the cloud service it might not be capable of handling this work together with the large ingress of event information.

 - **Safety and security.** *THOUGHTS - How easy/difficult is it to protect the event data?
 How prone is a service to attack?
 What are the attack surfaces?
 TBD*